coleygroup/openretro/README.md

 and GraphRetro (https://arxiv.org/pdf/2006.07038.pdf) have suffered from.
 Without re-calibrating the atom mapping, the test accuracies would be higher than expected since the original numbering might hint at where the reaction center is.

+(W.I.P.)
 Nevertheless, in some cases it would be necessary to turn off canonicalization, e.g. when benchmarking Transformer with augmented non-canonical data.
 To benchmark without canonicalization (for Transformer only), run
 ```